-- It can be hard to retrieve said cup afterwards, but you probably shouldn’t leave it up there.
+2. It can be hard to retrieve said cup afterward, but you probably shouldn’t leave it up there.

 Will I be trying this period sex method anytime soon?
 Probably not, but that’s more to do with my issue of not being able to remember there’s a foreign object floating around inside me.
-If you’re going to give it a whirl, use disposable cups and pee afterwards, because nobody likes getting a UTI.
+If you’re going to give it a whirl, use disposable cups like the Flex Disc or INTIMINA’s reusable Ziggy Cup and pee afterward because nobody likes getting a UTI.

 A version of this story was published May 2016.